DavidTPate/pendragon/README.md

 Glory may be gained by any significant use of Courtesy in court or any formal situation, particularly with a critical success.

-> **Special**: With the Gamemaster’s approval, characters having high Glory may receive a positive modifier to Courtesy, with a maximum modifier equal to Glory/1,000.
+> **Special**: With the Gamemaster's approval, characters having high Glory may receive a positive modifier to Courtesy, with a maximum modifier equal to Glory/1,000.

 ### Dancing (Knightly)
-This skill measures the character’s ability to move gracefully to music, as well as his knowledge of the many styles of formal dancing done at court.
+This skill measures the character's ability to move gracefully to music, as well as his knowledge of the many styles of formal dancing done at court.
 This elegant style of dancing depends primarily on experience and knowledge of forms rather than on agility.